Genivia/ugrep/README.md

                   and -y.

            -b, --byte-offset
-                  The offset in bytes of a matched line is displayed in front of the respective matched line.
-If -u is specified, displays the offset for each pattern matched on the same line.
+                  The offset in bytes of a pattern match is displayed in front of the respective matched line.
+When -u is specified, displays the offset for each pattern matched on the same line.
 Byte offsets are exact for ASCII, UTF-8 and raw binary input.
 Otherwise, the byte offset in the UTF-8 normalized input is displayed.

            --binary-files=TYPE
                   Controls searching and reporting pattern matches in binary files.